cbaldan/Debloat-Windows-10/README.md

 Why one more fork?

-Because I want it to be simple to run the way I like it, and doing just what I want.
+Because I wanted to have more control over the scripts, and have it doing just what I want.
-Plus, the original project looks abandoned for the past few years.
-Many PRs open, not a single comment on them by the author, you get the picture.

-To see the original readme.md go the original project.
+To see the original README.md go the original project.

 ## Execution